 Texas Performing Arts presents a full season of music, theater, dance, and Broadway shows every year, with special student discounts for many productions.
 Located in the heart of the arts quadrant on campus, the TPA also serves as a learning laboratory for university students, providing them with opportunities to work alongside professionals in arts management and administration.

 As the University’s public art program, Landmarks enriches the lives of students and visitors by presenting art that is broadly accessible and free to all.
 More than thirty-five works of modern and contemporary art are on view throughout the 433-acre campus.
 The collection not only enhances the beauty of the landscape, but also supports scholarship and learning by demonstrating significant art historical trends from the past six decades.

 Areas of Study

 The College of Fine Arts offers graduate study through the following schools and departments: The Department of Design, which is housed within the School of Design and Creative Technologies, offers graduate study in design.
 The Department of Art and Art History offers graduate study in art history, studio art, and art education.
-The Butler School of Music offers graduate study in performance (including conducting and opera), music and human learning, musicology (including ethnomusicology), composition, conducting, and theory (a jazz emphasis is available in approved areas).
-The Department of Theatre and Dance offers graduate study in directing, dance, drama and theatre for youth and communities, performance as public practice, playwriting, stage technology and integrated media, and live design.
+The Butler School of Music offers graduate study with concentrations in performance (including conducting and opera), music and human learning, musicology (including ethnomusicology), composition, conducting, and theory (a jazz emphasis is available in approved areas).
+The Department of Theatre and Dance offers graduate study with concentrations in directing, dance, drama and theatre for youth and communities, performance as public practice, playwriting, stage technology and integrated media, and live design.
 See Art Education, Art History, Design, Music, Studio Art, and Theatre and Dance for more information.
-Further information is available from the graduate adviser of each program.
+Further information is available from the graduate advisor of each program.